 4+3 Early Assurance for the Doctor of Physical Therapy Degree Program

-Admitted 4+3 DPT students may attend the college of their choice, for the bachelors degree program of their choice.
-After completing their bachelors degree, 4+3 students attend SUNY Upstate for three more years of college.
+Admitted 4+3 DPT students may attend the accredited college of their choice, for the bachelor’s degree program of their choice.
+After completing their bachelor’s degree, 4+3 students attend SUNY Upstate for three additional years.
 Upon successful completion of the three years of graduate work at Upstate, students will be awarded a DPT degree from SUNY Upstate Medical University.

 Students accepted under the Early Assurance program will not be required to take the GRE (Graduate Record Exam).
-Admitted Early Assurance students must complete all pre-requisite courses with a grade of "B" or higher, maintain a 3.3 cumulative GPA and a 3.3 prerequisite GPA during their first three years of college.
-Students will also need to continue working or volunteering in a physical therapy session while enrolled at their undergraduate college.
+Admitted Early Assurance students must complete all prerequisite courses with a grade of "C" or higher ("B" or higher preferred), and will be required to have a 3.3 cumulative and 3.3 prerequisite GPA by the end of the fall and spring semesters of theirsenior year.
+Students will also need to continue working, or shadowing in a physical therapysetting while enrolled at their undergraduate college.

-High school seniors who meet the following criteria will be considered for acceptance to the 4+3 DPT program at SUNY Upstate Medical University:
+High school seniors who meet the following criteria will be considered for an interview for the 4+3 DPT program at SUNY Upstate Medical University:

-- Unweighted High School Grade Point Average of 90% or higher
+- Recommended minimum unweighted High School Grade Point Average of 90% or higher

 - Four years of science and four years of math.
 Regents, Honors, AP, or IB courses recommended

 - Eight (8) hours of observational experience with a Physical Therapist through participation in a Health Explorers Post, New Visions Program, shadowing or volunteer work is required.
 Applicants need to be able to articulate what Physical Therapists do and be knowledgeable about the field of Physical Therapy.
 Applicants can e-mail firstname.lastname@example.org updates of any shadowing completed after submission of the application no later than February 1.